 NOTE 3 – Decoders may ignore the value of general_frame_only_constraint_flag, as there are no decoding process requirements associated with it.

-7.4.4.3 Sub-layer constraint information semantics

-The semantics of the syntax elements sub_layer_progressive_source_flag[ i ], sub_layer_interlaced_source_flag[ i ], sub_layer_non_packed_constraint_flag[ i ] and sub_layer_frame_only_constraint_flag[ i ] are, apart from the specification of the inference values, the same as the syntax elements general_progressive_source_flag, general_interlaced_source_flag, general_non_packed_constraint_flag and general_frame_only_constraint_flag.

-When the profile_level( ) syntax structure is included in an SPS or in the first profile_level( ) syntax structure in a DPS, and any of the syntax elements sub_layer_progressive_source_flag[ i ], sub_layer_interlaced_source_flag[ i ], sub_layer_non_packed_constraint_flag[ i ] and sub_layer_frame_only_constraint_flag[ i ] is not present for any value of i in the range of 0 to maxNumSubLayersMinus1 – 1, inclusive, in the profile_level( ), the value of the syntax element is inferred as follows (in decreasing order of i values from maxNumSubLayersMinus1 – 1 to 0):

-– If the value of i is equal to maxNumSubLayersMinus1, the value of the syntax element is inferred to be equal to the corresponding syntax element prefixed with "general_" of the same profile_level( ) syntax structure.

-– Otherwise, the value of the syntax element is inferred to be equal to the corresponding syntax element with i being replaced with i+1 of the same profile_level( ) syntax structure.

-[Ed.
-A potential bug in the handling of maxNumSubLayersMinus1 in the above as well as in the HEVC specification was identfied amongst the proponents but remains to be evaluated.]

 General

 Input to this process is a bitstream.
 Output of this process is a list of decoded pictures.

 The decoding process is specified such that all decoders that conform to a specified profile and level will produce numerically identical cropped decoded output pictures when invoking the decoding process associated with that profile for a bitstream conforming to that profile and level.
 Any decoding process that produces identical cropped decoded output pictures to those produced by the process described herein (with the correct output order or output timing, as specified) conforms to the decoding process requirements of this Specification.